What Is A Waiting Period?

 Yes!
 You do not have to wait before you file an LTD claim.
 In most cases you should file your claim for long term disability benefits as soon as you reasonably anticipate being disabled for an extended period.
 It often takes weeks for the appropriate forms to be completed and submitted.
 It is common for additional information requests, such as detailed medical records and reports.
 These can take months to obtain, so it is best to get started early to avoid an even longer delay for payment of benefits.

 In addition, if you wait too long to apply, there may an exclusion in the policy for late filed claims.
 You never want to give an insurance company an excuse or justification to deny your claim.
+If your claim is denied, you should contact a long term disability lawyer.

 I Have More Questions About Long Term Disability